Go Go Burunyanman: Soreyuke! Burunyan-man ECSTASY!!!

 In the new "Ecstasy" mode, combo system, breaking effect, new enemies and stages were added.
 Some enemies attack patterns were refreshed.

 Go Go Burunyanman Ecstasy!!!
 Steam-Edition

-Released on Steam in April 2016, it is a version of Burunyan-man ECSTASY!!! without adult contents.
+Added on Steam Greenlight in April 2016, but was never released in part because of the retirement of the Greenlight program.
+It was intended to be a version of Burunyan-man ECSTASY!!! without eroge contents.